FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

-### PLACEHOLDER FILE ###
-This place is a placeholder while pending review, will be merged to the Voron-Hardware repository once everything is confirmed working fine

 Here is the link to the ERCFv2 [README.md](/Production%20Files/ERCFv2/README.md)

+This file was put to make it easier to maintain the same directory structure than the original Repository.
+This Repository will disapear once finalized and merged back to the Voron-Hardware repository.